 Mr. Somers also has substantial experience in false advertising and unfair competition matters.
 Mr. Somers recently was lead counsel in a greenwashing case against a company making false environmental claims about disposable plastic bags.
 He has also represented a group of plaintiffs in a case against major inkjet printer manufacturers regarding false and misleading print speed representations.
 Mr. Somers was Liaison Counsel in a complex coordinated proceeding alleging violations of the Truth In Lending Act by California automobile dealers that resulted in industry wide changes in advertising practices.
 In a class action case alleging violations of the Fair Debt Collection Practices Act against Chase Bank, Mr. Somers negotiated a significant class settlement.

 Mr. Somers founded the Lexington Law Group in 1996 and is a principal of the firm.
 He currently serves on the Advisory Board of the Prop.
 65 Clearinghouse.
-Mr. Somers was recognized as a California “Super Lawyer” in 2014.
+Mr. Somers has been recognized as a California “Super Lawyer” every year since 2014.
 When not working, Mr. Somers enjoys spending time with his wife and children, skiing down large mountains and playing golf.

 Mr. Todzo has served as class counsel in numerous class action lawsuits as well as liaison counsel in complex coordinated actions.
 He was lead counsel in a case that resulted in the removal of over 500,000 pounds of lead per year from California roadways and is currently representing classes of individuals in a variety of different cases including a class of Blue Shield subscribers seeking to recover increased healthcare payments required in breach of the health plan and a class of Comcast subscribers who were blocked from using peer-to-peer file sharing programs in breach of their contracts.